-Daily commodities, apparel, home appliances, automobiles, etc.—in the retail industry, which sells products to general consumers, the question of how much consumer information you know greatly affects sales.
-Unless you accurately assess what customers want now and stock up on the required products during the optimal period when they are required in the optimal quantities and at the lowest possible cost, you cannot grow your revenue.
+For retailers, selling commodities, apparel, home appliances, etc., the amount of consumer information you collect greatly affects sales.
+Unless you accurately assess what customers want now and stock up on inventory during the optimal period when they are required, in the optimal quantities and at the lowest possible cost, you cannot grow your revenue.
 To succeed in the retail industry, it is an absolute requirement that you develop the ability to discern customer needs.

-The retail industry has a long history of continuously developing technologies and business methods for handling customers and products, the means of distribution, and various other types of information.
+The retail industry has a long history of continuously developing technologies and business methods for handling customers and products, developing distribution strategies, and managing various other types of information.
 The industry has always adopted the latest up-to-date information processing technology.
-Here, we explain the movement called “retailtech,” which develops and utilizes the latest information technologies and has become widely used in the retail industry.
+Here, we explain the movement called “retailtech,” which develops and uses the latest information technologies and has become widely used in the retail industry.

 Individually supporting diversifying consumer needs with digital technologies